 This is another sneakily passive aggressive phrase that basically means, “Can’t you read?”
 This was rated the second most annoying email phrase by the same Perkbox study, with 33 per cent of respondents voting it their most hated phrase.

-Try this instead: Rather than point out that they missed your original point, find another way to restate your initial message, especially wheere you need to manage the relationship with sensitivity.
+Try saying this instead at work: Rather than point out that they missed your original point, find another way to restate your initial message, especially where you need to manage the relationship with sensitivity.
 Try “I want to emphasize the importance of ___ in this matter.”
 If you’re dealing with an internal colleague, perhaps a Slack message or phone call might settle the issue faster.

 Related: These tips will help with screen fatigue and improve your productivity.